Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 Nice guy.

-So um, well, I'm glad everybody had a good time that went down there.
+So, well, I'm glad everybody had a good time that went down there.

-Shuts down schools, trains, roads.
+Listen to this: Arctic Blast shuts down schools, trains, roads.

-Schools in Ohio, Wisconsin, upstate New York have canceled classes.
+This is an AP story: schools in Ohio, Wisconsin, upstate New York have canceled classes.

 Temperature drops to 38 below zero in one Minnesota town.

-Below zero temperatures, common across the Midwest and the Northeast.
+Below zero temperatures common across the Midwest and the Northeast.

 Several feet of lake effect snow expected in upstate New York.